Letter Grades Are Failing Louisiana Students

 - F = 66 – 0

-While this might be left up to schools or is a decision made at the parish level, I spoke with local elementary and middle school teachers about the issue, and they informed me that teachers here don’t even input scores into the computer system that tracks and calculates grades.
-Instead, they look the actual score a student earned on an assignment, then they enter the corresponding letter grade for that score into the computer.
+While this might be left up to individual parishes or schools to decide, I spoke with local elementary and middle school teachers about this issue, and they informed me that teachers here don’t input any numerical scores into the computer system that tracks and calculates grades.
+Instead, they look at the actual score a student earned on an assignment, then they enter the corresponding letter grade for that score into the computer.
 At the end of the grading period, the system calculates the final letter grade based all the other letter grades that have been entered.

 But how do you calculate an average without numbers?